graciellehigino/ms_range_interactions/response-letter.md

 data, but this would not change with a more complete list of preys for this species.

-To emphasize and clarify these points, we have changed lines XX, XX and XX on the manuscript.
+To emphasize and clarify these points, we have changed lines 83-86 and 171-175 on the manuscript.

 >*"4.
 The gbif records for large mammals are especially problematic.
 Did the